|

 simultaneously in movies and another endeavor, and squired

+the most beautiful movie actresses.
 On Tuesday we continued south, just a few miles, to

 Alamitos Bay.
 Here we stayed at a dock and enjoyed shore